lithnet/windows-credential-provider/README.md

 Unregister-CredentialProvider -File "C:\path-to-your-provider.dll"
 ```

-Once the credential provider is registered, you can use the included `Lithnet.CredentialProvider.TestApp.x64` from this repository to invoke CredUI and see your credential provider in action.
+Once the credential provider is registered, you can use the `Invoke-CredUI` cmdlet provided as part of the module, to bring up CredUI window and render your credential provider.

 ## How can I contribute to the project?
 * Found an issue and want us to fix it?
 [Log it](https://github.com/lithnet/windows-credential-provider/issues)